kosti1992/nestml/README.md

 - **integrate(VAR)** : the integration of a variable VAR.
 - **integrate_odes()** : instructs the simulator to integrate all ODEs.
 - **emit_spike()**: instructs the component to emit an event/spike.
 - **step(VAR)**: calculates the number of steps that can be done during a VAR amount of time.
-This function call is replaced by an explicitly derived value during the transformation process.
+This function call is replaced by an explicitly derived mValue during the transformation process.

 The framework supports the following mathematical functions: